Development of HSC school-based assessment programs

 - the weight value of each task in relation to the total weighted mark for the course

 - details of administrative arrangements associated with each task (eg how the school will deal with absence, late submission of tasks, illness/misadventure immediately before or during the task, etc)

 - details of the school's policy on malpractice in assessment tasks

 - details of the procedures to be implemented if tasks produce invalid or unreliable results.
-Note that the results of assessment tasks that have been completed by the students generally cannot be discarded
+Note: the results of assessment tasks that have been completed by students should not be discarded

 - Appropriate procedures: marking, recording, reporting